coderefinery/social-coding/talk.md

 - We want maximum visibility and maximum reuse.
 - The more interesting science is done referencing my paper, the better for me.

 ---

+## Group work before we go on

+Discuss in pairs or groups (5-10 minutes):

+- Come up with .emph[reasons for sharing] your scripts/code/data
+- Also think about .emph[reasons for not sharing]

+We will discuss our findings as a class.

+---